aendeavor/i3buntu/INSTALL.md

 # to execute the packaging and configuration separately.
 cd && ./i3buntu/install.sh desktop --pkg

-# You can also omit pkg - you will then be
-# prompted whether you want packaging or configuration to happen.
-cd && ./i3buntu/install.sh desktop

 # For server installations, run
 cd && ./i3buntu/install.sh server

-# To create and run a Docker container, run
-cd && ./i3buntu/install.sh docker
 ```

 ## Runlevel 5 - Configuration